-In the event that the price actually paid or payable is to be ascertained according to a formula which is in existence prior to the exportation of the goods, the price has been set prior to exportation.
-Even though it may not be possible at the time of exportation to ascertain an exact dollar amount owed for the goods, a price actually paid or payable has been set.
+In the event that the price actually paid or payable is to be ascertained according to a formula that is in existence prior to the exportation of the goods, the price has been set prior to exportation.
+Even though it may not be possible at the time of exportation to ascertain an exact dollar amount owed for the goods, a price actually paid or payable has been established.

-In a contract for sale of merchandise, the parties derive the price actually paid or payable from a formula based upon the importer's industrial engineering standards and actual production rates in the United States, subject to anticipated period adjustments.
+In a contract for the sale of merchandise, the parties derive the price actually paid or payable from a formula based upon the importer's industrial engineering standards and actual production rates in the United States, subject to anticipated period adjustments.
 At the time of entry, duties are deposited based upon standard production costs.
 Subsequently, it is discovered that the actual costs are lower.
 The price actually paid or payable is represented by the price derived from the pricing formula, i.e., that which takes into account the subsequent adjustment for actual costs.
-543285 dated Mar.
-20, 1984.

-A price which requires adjustment, either upward or downward, determined pursuant to a formula represents transaction value.
+A price that requires adjustment, either upward or downward, determined pursuant to a formula, represents transaction value.
 The formula must be in existence prior to the date of exportation.
-Since the formula is in existence prior to the date of exportation, there is no rebate effected after the date of importation, even though the price may not be ascertainable until after the date of importation.
-543352 dated Mar.
-30, 1984.
+Because the formula is in existence prior to the date of exportation, there is no rebate effected after the date of importation, even though the price may not be ascertainable until after the date of importation.

-The final sales prices between the buyer and seller are determined pursuant to a formula in which is fixed at the time of exportation.
-Since the formula from which the prices is determined and agreed to before the dates of importation, the currency exchange payments from the seller to the buyer do not constitute rebates or other decreases in the price actually paid or payable.
+The final sales prices between the buyer and seller are determined pursuant to a formula that is fixed at the time of exportation.
+Because the formula from which the prices are determined is agreed to before the dates of importation, the currency exchange payments from the seller to the buyer do not constitute rebates or other decreases in the price actually paid or payable.
 Adjustments to the invoice prices resulting from currency exchange gains as well as from currency exchange losses are taken into consideration in determining transaction value.